khalilmissaoui/khalilmissaoui/README.md

 ## I'm a Human, Friend, Developer and a futur pianist haha!!
 - 🧑🏻‍💻 I m a web dev student at ESPRIT , currently searching for 6 months graduation intership .
 - 🔭 I just started my intership at : ZnetIT !!
-- 🌱 I’m currently learning advanced JS  , Scrum aaand  CI/CD  and some cloud concepts  🤣
+- 🌱 I’m currently learning advanced JS  , Scrum aaand  CI/CD  plus some cloud concepts  🤣
 - 👯 I’m looking to integrate what i ve learnt in some professional projects
 - 🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version out of me to take off the L lateer !
 - ⚡ Fun fact: I looove piano but i ve never touch one 🤣